 In the years since its founding in 1893, the South Carolina Society has sought to create interest in our colonial history through historic sites and objects, tangible connections to our past.
 The NSCDA-SC purchased The Powder Magazine (c.
 1713) in 1902, thus saving the colonial structure from demolition.
 It was Charleston’s first building deliberately preserved and restored for its historical value.

 The NSCDA-SC operates The Powder Magazine as a museum and, through its Colonial Council, is now expanding its educational programming throughout the state.
-In addition, the site is joining Great American Treasures, the NSCDA Museum Alliance of historic places across the nation which together, in narratives BIG and small, tell America’s story.
+The site is a member organization of Great American Treasures, the NSCDA Museum Alliance of historic places across the nation which together, in narratives BIG and small, tell America’s story.

 The Powder Magazine